 Tansy ragwort produces bright yellow daisy-like flowers with 10-15 petals each which are arranged in dense, flat-topped clusters near the top of the stem.
 Plants can grow to 4 feet in height with several upright stems branched near the top, and the leaves are dark green with ruffled edges.
 The seeds are formed in a cluster of white hairs and can be viable for up to 15 years.
 A single plant can produce 150,000 seeds, and tilling, grazing and other disturbance will cause dormant seeds to germinate.
 Tansy ragwort is found on disturbed sites and bare ground, roadsides, and on forest clear-cuts, and it thrives in full sun and well-drained soils but not in areas with a high water table or acidic soils.

 The plant is easy to identify as it does not have any close lookalikes.
 A native plant known as woolly groundsel is in the same family but is smaller in size and does not have the deeply cut leaf structure.
-Common tansy, a non-native species, has leaves that are sharply toothed and flowers that resemble yellow buttons.
+Common tansy, another non-native species, has leaves that are sharply toothed and flowers that resemble yellow buttons.

 Tansy ragwort produces alkaloids which can cause liver damage to livestock and other animals.
 Pollinators are not affected by the alkaloids in the plant, and many species of insects use tansy ragwort as their main nectar source.
 Local bees can make honey from it, but luckily, it is usually too bitter and off-colour to reach market.